Wait, Why Is Jaime Lannister In Winterfell?

-Who would've thought that after the season 8 premiere of Game Of Thrones, that we'd be here?!
+Who would've guessed it?!
 Jaime Lannister (Nikolaj Coster-Waldau) is an official Good Guy.
-At the end of the latest episode, a newly dark-haired Jaime emerges from a carriage in Winterfell and locks eyes with Bran (Isaac Hempstead Wright), signalling that their character arcs have officially come full circle.
+At the end of the Game of Thrones season 8 premiere, a newly dark-haired Jaime emerges from a carriage in Winterfell and locks eyes with Bran (Isaac Hempstead Wright), signaling that their character arcs have officially come full circle.

 Eight seasons ago, a much blonder, much smarmier Jaime pushed Bran out of Winterfell's highest tower after the tree-climbing Stark son accidentally caught Jaime and his sister, Cersei (Lena Headey) in a moment of intimacy.
 The moment sent Bran, Jaime, and frankly all of the Stark family members on their respective paths.
 Years later, Bran and Jaime have come together again — only now, they're on the same side.
 Jaime has officially ditched Cersei — and he's come to warn the others at the Great Game of Thrones Reunion in the North.